Everything UK Virtual Assistants need to know about tax and National Insurance

 National Insurance Contributions (NIC)

-The class of National Insurance you pay depends on your profits which is worked out by deducting your expenses from your self-employed income.
+The class of National Insurance you pay depends on your profits, which are calculated by deducting your expenses from your self-employed income.

 You pay Class 4 contributions if your profits are more than £12,570 a year.